LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: Re-purposing NTN for Positioning

 \subsection{Signaling from Network to UE}

-\chb{To acquire the PRS from satellites, the UE must receive a navigation message (NAV MSG), which includes critical information for positioning, such as the satellite ephemeris and the associated PRS details (e.g., sequence, timing, and frequency resources).} This NAV MSG could be broadcast via a System Information Block (SIB) in NR-NTN or transmitted over a new physical DL channel.
-To ensure seamless integration of communication and positioning with minimal impact on the NTN UE, the PRS from each satellite should be transmitted over a few OFDM symbols and repeated at a specified periodicity.
-This PRS periodicity must align with the TDM pattern of the positioning beams, as discussed in the previous section.
-For effective positioning, satellites in the NTN need to be tightly synchronized.
-The SNO should schedule PRS transmissions over the positioning beams of a subset of satellites, ensuring that within one measurement window, the UE receives PRS signals from multiple satellites.
-For instance, Fig.~\ref{fig:signal_generation}a illustrates a scenario involving three LEOs, where LEO 2 acts as the serving LEO, delivering communication and positioning services to UEs within its coverage area (highlighted with red stripes), while the non-serving LEOs direct their positioning beams towards the same coverage area of interest.
-Fig.~\ref{fig:signal_generation}b provides a snapshot of PRS transmission, illustrating PRS periodicity, the measurement window to detect PRS from multiple satellites, and the TDM pattern of the positioning beams from different satellites.
-During this measurement window, the UE conducts a blind search for PRS in the time domain, employing multiple time-frequency hypotheses.
-Hence, to minimize UE complexity, the measurement window should be kept small (ideally a few slots).
+\chb{Unlike TNs, where PRS is transmitted via DL shared channel resources and is only accessible to UEs registered with the network (i.e., in the RRC\_Connected state), NTN connectivity requires PRS and assistance information to be available to UEs even in the RRC\_IDLE state.
+This is essential to enable standalone NTN positioning without relying on GNSS.} To acquire PRS from satellites, the UE must receive a navigation message (NAV MSG) containing critical positioning information, including satellite ephemeris and PRS details (e.g., sequence, timing, and frequency resources).
+This NAV MSG could be broadcast via a System Information Block (SIB) in NR-NTN or transmitted over a new physical DL channel.
+To ensure seamless integration of communication and positioning with minimal impact on the NTN UE, the PRS from each satellite should be transmitted over a few OFDM symbols and repeated at a specified periodicity. \chb{This PRS periodicity must align with the TDM pattern of the positioning beams, with gaps between transmissions to avoid inter-satellite interference caused by large differential delays.} For effective positioning, satellites in the NTN need to be tightly synchronized.
+The SNO should schedule PRS transmissions over the positioning beams of a subset of satellites, ensuring that the UE receives PRS signals from multiple satellites within a given measurement window.